LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Whenever you are in doubt about error messages, [Elastic documentation](https://www.elastic.co/guide/index.html) is a great place to start.
 Let's go to the documentation and search for track total hits.

-If you look at the documentation, you will see that the parameter track_total_hits contains an underscore between each word.
-Our request includes space between the words instead of underscores. therefore, while the correct terms are all there, Elasticsearch does not recognize this parameter and throws an error.
+If you look at the documentation on [track total hits parameter](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/search-your-data.html#track-total-hits), you will see that the parameter track_total_hits contains an underscore between each word.
+Our request includes space between the words instead of underscores.Therefore, while the correct terms are all there, Elasticsearch could not recognize this parameter and threw an error.

 Let's add an underscore between each term as shown below and send the following request:
 ```